ItsTrentus/Eirial/religion.md

     Sex:            Male
     Domains:        Fire, Rebirth, and Passion
     Alignment:      True Neutral
-    Description:
+    Symbol:         A figure, rising from behind flames.

-        In life, Otaris was known to be loud, boisterous, and hot-tempered.
+`In life, Otaris was known to be loud, boisterous, and hot-tempered.
 The members of the realm that worship Otaris are often those with great ambition.
 In some fringe cases, cults adopted the name of Otaris in order to burn down villages and encampments.
-Fewer still, there were worshippers who prayed to Otaris to to satiate their sexual deviancy.
+Fewer still, there were worshippers who prayed to Otaris to to satiate their sexual deviancy.`

-    Symbol: A figure, rising from behind flames.

 <p align="center">
     <img src="./assets/images/Otaris-Symbol.png" alt="Symbol of Otaris" />